ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_add_on_manager/using_add_on_manager.md

 * Export

-    Save the selected Add-on as.
+    Save the selected Add-on as a .package file.

 * Upload

     Upload the selected Add-on into the Zeiss Quality Software Store.
 The uploaded Add-on will be queued into the staging area and will be release after approved.

 ## Add-ons from External Folder
-### Open- and deleting External Folder
+### Opening and deleting External Folder

-External Folder enables the user running scripts from a path of his/her own choice.
-More than one External Folders can be added.
+External Folder enables the user to run scripts from a path of his/her own choice.
+More than one external folders can be added.

 * Opening

-    Click RMB in an area of the Add-on explorer where no object are selected > Open External Folder...
+    Click RMB in an area of the Add-on Explorer where no object is selected > Open External Folder...

 * Deleting

     Click RMB on the external folder you want to delete > Delete...

-    External folder is deleted from the Add-on Explorer but the contents remain in file system.
+    External folder is deleted from the Add-on Explorer but the contents remain in the file system.

-### Add-ons in External Folder
+### Creating Add-ons in External Folder

 * Creating a new Add-on in the external folder

-    Click RMB on the external folder > New Add-on
+    Click RMB on the External Folder > New Add-on

-"Completing the edit" is not supported for the Add-ons from external folder, however they can be published, although they are still in the process.
+"Completing the edit" is not supported for Add-ons from external folders, however they can be published, although they are considered still to be still work in progress.